Zulayqha Zulkifli, 25, Social Work Associate

 Her mother was unable to afford renting a place elsewhere.
 As such, the four of them started sleeping at a void deck in Bishan.

 “My older brother was living with my father but he’d come to join us to provide moral support.
-We’d all take turns to stay awake and keep a lookout for trouble,” she says.
+We’d all take turns to stay awake and keep a lookout for trouble.”

 She explains that her father and brother were unable to take them in as they were renting a single room.
-Since they didn’t have mobile phones to entertain themselves, they spent a lot of time studying in school or participating in co-curricular activities till night-time.
+And since they didn’t have mobile phones to entertain themselves, they’d spend a lot of time studying in school or participating in co-curricular activities till dusk.

-The family would use the toilet at a nearby Senior Activity Centre and wash their clothes at a coin-operated laundromat.
-They lived like this for three months before her paternal uncle eventually decided to open his house to them, and they stayed with him for close to two years before moving into their own interim flat.
+The family would use the toilet at a nearby Senior Activity Centre and wash their clothes at a coin-operated laundromat, and such was their living arrangement for three months before her paternal uncle eventually decided to open his house to them.
+They stayed with him for close to two years before moving into their own interim flat.